 If you want to remain anonymous on this network ... do not use your real name when you sign in.
 Use a pseudonym, or just your first name and an initial.

 One of our primary goals is to help newly diagnosed men to come to the best possible decision for them about a specific course of action.
 Given two men with exactly the same clinical characteristics, the best possible decision for man A may be very different to the best possible decision for man B.

-Started by David Grothe.
-Last reply by frank defazio on Sunday.
+Started by Tony salvo.
+Last reply by Tony salvo on Thursday.

-Started by K Thomas.
-Last reply by K Thomas on Sunday.
+Started by steven linn.
+Last reply by Don Oberlin on Thursday.

-Started by patty a.
-Last reply by E. Michael D. ("Mike") Scott Feb 6.
+Started by SB.
+Last reply by E. Michael D. ("Mike") Scott on Wednesday.

 Has anyone been diagnosed with a secondary cancer where the secondary cancer was caused by use of bicalutamide, or does the below Article explain why after long term use of bicalutamide, it is known to accelerate cancer growth instead of delay it…Continue

 Started by Richard Stanton.
 Last reply by Richard Stanton Aug 18.

 Hi everyone,I am new to this forum, thank you for accepting me.
 My 70 year young dad was diagnosed with prostate cancer.
 He didn't tell me what stage but thank god appears to be an earlier stage so at this time we are doing active surveillance.
 His…Continue